voyagersearch/quickstart-java/README.md

 Getting Started
 ---------------

-To get started, download Voyager here: http://voyagersearch.com/download
+To get started, download Voyager [here](http://voyagersearch.com/download)

-This Quickstart Guide is also included in the Voyager distribution in the <code>${install.dir}/dev/java/quickstart</code> folder.
+This Quickstart Guide is also included in the Voyager distribution in the `${install.dir}dev/java/quickstart`folder.
+The default installation directory is `c:\voyager\server_1.9\dev`
-By default this is <code>c:\voyager\server_1.9\dev</code>

-When running these samples from the <code>${install.dir}/dev/java/quickstart</code> folder, simply run:
+When running these samples from the `${install.dir}/dev/java/quickstart` folder, simply run:

     ant

-To point to any Voyager install, set the `voyager.dir` system property:
+When running from elsewhere (such as a local clone of this repository) point to the Voyager install by setting the `voyager.dir` system property:

-    ant -Dvoyager.dir=d:\voyager\server_1.9
+    ant -Dvoyager.dir=c:\voyager\server_1.9

 Installing in Voyager
 ---------------------

-After running ant succesfully, a jar file will be created in:
+After running ant successfully, a jar file will be created in:

     build/voyager-custom-extensions.jar

-Copy this file to your ${app.dir}/lib/ext folder.
-Alternativly you can run
+Copy this file to your `${app.dir}/lib/ext` folder.
+Alternatively you can run

     ant install